felipedbene/card_generator/README.md

     ```
     Each file will be named according to the card title, e.g., `the_fool.png`, `the_magician.png`.

-4. If desired, you can configure an S3 bucket by modifying the `S3_BUCKET` variable inside `card_generator.py`.
+4. You have to configure an S3 bucket by modifying the `S3_BUCKET` variable inside `card_generator.py`.

 ## Expected Results